Ebrahiminegin67/XAI_multi_agent/README.md

 ![ML_Model](images/CNN_Model.png)

 ### Benefits:
-- Finding the Root Cause of Conflicts Using ML Features
+- Finding the root cause of conflicts using ML features
-- How Conflict Prediction Improves the Multi-Agent System
+- Improving the Multi-Agent system by conflict prediction

+---

 ### Finding the Root Cause of Conflicts Using ML Features